Our family loves our George Foreman grill!

 1.Bring your steak up to room temperature

-First I got the beef tenderloin steaks out of the fridge and brought them up to room temperature
+First I got the beef sirloin steaks out of the fridge and brought them up to room temperature.

 Note: You need to how to know if steak is bad, so make sure you know the signs to look for.

 2. Seasoned the steak

 I seasoned the beef tenderloin with flaked sea salt and rub them with olive oil and left them to sit for 10-15 minutes.
 If you want a smoky flavor you can also try adding some liquid smoke, it can give you that authentic grill flavor.

 Now the George Foreman is almost foolproof.
 No charcoal to lit or plates to grease.

 You just plug in and let it heat up.
 I give it about 10 minutes to ensure it’s really hot.
 Make sure you also have the drip pan in the correct position in front of the grill.

 4. Place your steaks in the George Foreman